Board of Directors

 Valli Benesch is co-CEO of Fritzi Realty, a real estate management and development company.
 Previously, she was co-CEO of Fritzi California, an apparel design and manufacturing firm.
 She is a member of Young Presidents’ Organization (YPO) and past chair of YPO Gold Northern California.
 She is a Wexner Heritage Program fellow and a member of the advisory council for the Clayman Institute for Gender Research at Stanford University.
 She serves on the boards of Jewish Family and Children’s Services and the Jewish Community Federation and Endowment Fund.
 She earned a bachelor’s degree at Stanford University and a law degree from the University of Chicago.

-Henry DeNero has held executive positions at Dayton-Hudson Corporation (now Target Corporation), as well as several other companies, and was a senior partner at the management consulting firm McKinsey & Company.
-He also has served on the board of directors of several public companies and nonprofit organizations.
-He has a bachelor’s degree in psychology from Amherst College and a master of business administration degree from the Stanford Graduate School of Business.
-He served in the United States Navy as an officer.
+Henry DeNero has held executive positions at Dayton-Hudson Corporation (now Target Corporation) and First Data Corporation and was a senior partner at the management consulting firm McKinsey & Company.
+He has served on the boards of directors for several public companies and nonprofit organizations.
+He has a bachelor's degree in psychology from Amherst College and a master of business administration degree from the Stanford Graduate School of Business.
+He served in the U.S. Navy as an officer.

 Diane Dietz is a former CEO of the Rodan and Fields skin care company.
 Previously, from 2008 to 2015, she served as chief marketing officer for Safeway.
 She has also held executive positions at Procter & Gamble in its health and beauty sector.
 She has served on Whirlpool Corporation’s board of directors since 2013 and Nuro robotic company’s board of directors since 2021.
 She has a bachelor’s degree in marketing and economics from Northern Illinois University.